Imagine you earn the median US salary of ~$36,000 and donate 10% to an effective global health charity.

 The problem is that PlayPumps cost four times as much as a standard hand pump, only have 20-30% the output, and kids didn't actually want to play on them.2

-PlayPumps are far from an isolated failure; many well-intentioned programs just don’t work.3
+PlayPumps International is far from an isolated failure; many well-intentioned programs just don’t work.3

 In wealthier countries like the US and UK, governments often spend over $1 million to save a single life.
 This is a worthwhile endeavor.